oleoneto/django-clite/README.md

 #### Project structure
 This CLI makes some assumptions about the structure of your Django project.
 1. It assumes that your apps are one level below the root of your project directory, one level below where `manage.py` is.
-For example:
+For example, here's a project generated with defaults:
 ```
-mywebsite
+mysite
+├── mysite
-├── mywebsite
+│   ├── myapp
 │   ├── __init__.py
-│   ├── blog
-│   ├── radio
 │   ├── settings.py
+│   ├── storage.py
 │   ├── urls.py
 │   └── wsgi.py
 ├── .env
+├── .env-example
 ├── manage.py
 ├── Pipfile
-├── Pipfile.lock
 └── requirements.txt
 ```

 2. It assumes that your app resources are grouped together by type in packages.
 For example:
 ```
 radio
-├── __init__.py
 ├── admin
-├── apps.py
+├── fixtures
 ├── forms
 ├── middleware
 ├── migrations
 ├── models
+│   ├── tests
 ├── serializers
+│   ├── tests
 ├── templates
-├── tests
-├── urls.py
 ├── views
+├── viewsets
+├── __init__.py
+├── apps.py
-└── viewsets
+└── urls.py
 ```

 3. Each class representing a `model`, `serializer`, `viewset`, or `form` is located in its own Python module.
 For example: